New-UCCS/.github/profile/README.md

 ## Who is able to join organization?

-* We welcome anyone in the Engineering Field at UCCS is able to join our organization and contribute.
+* Anyone in the Engineering Field at UCCS is able to join our organization and contribute.

 ## How do I join the organization?
 * Please email [uccs@nolantaft.com] your UCCS email and your GitHub name!
 One of our admins will send you an invite, and you will be notified.